Dear friends,

 That’s probably why I’m drawn to the microseasonal calendar, an ancient Japanese calendar with 72 microseasons.
 The calendar takes Japan’s four broad sweeping seasons (summer, autumn, winter, and spring) and breaks them down into much smaller windows of time.

-I’ve also noticed that spouts of rain and stormy weather are markers of seasonal transition.
-Natanezuyu is a long spell of rain in early spring that comes before the flowering cherry blossoms.
-While tsuyu, the main rainy season, comes before and shifts into the beginning of summer.
-Autumn is no exception with shurin being the transitional rain that marks the start of the new season.
+I’ve also noticed that bursts of rain and stormy weather serve as markers of seasonal transition.
+Natanezuyu is a long spell of rain in early spring that comes before the flowering cherry blossoms, while tsuyu, the main rainy season, precedes and gradually shifts into the beginning of summer.
+Autumn is no exception, with shūrin marking the transition into the new season.

-Shurin coincides with the typhoon season from mid-September to the beginning of October.
-Kamikatsu is about to have a typhoon passing through in the next few days.
-To prepare, I’ve boarded my house up with planks of wood that were traditionally used to protect old houses again extreme weather.
-I stocked up on water, food, and repacked my emergency kit which has important things like a portable torch and radio, a first aid kit, a gas cookstove, and many others.
-I’m taking extra precautions and I hope other Japanese are staying safe in the midst of the storm.
+Shurin coincides with typhoon season, which lasts from mid-September to early October.
+Kamikatsu is expecting a typhoon to pass through in the next few days.
+To prepare, I’ve boarded up my house with wooden planks traditionally used to protect old homes from extreme weather.
+I’ve stocked up on water and food, and I’ve repacked my emergency kit, which includes essentials like a portable torch and radio, a first aid kit, and a gas cookstove.
+I’m taking extra precautions, and I hope everyone in Japan stays safe in the storm.

 A very, very exciting personal update is that my sister, Mina, has moved to Kamikatsu!
-I have one sister, two years younger, and she has decided to take a year of rest from her work and spend time in Japan.
+I have one sister, two years younger than me, and she has decided to take a year off from work to rest and spend time in Japan.

-My sister and I grew up attached at the hip wearing matching outfits in different colours.
-A ‘best friend and sister’ relationship is something that few people get to enjoy, but if you know, you absolutely know how much of a gift it is to share such a special bond.
+My sister and I grew up attached at the hip, always wearing matching outfits in different colors.
+A “best friend and sister” relationship is something few people get to experience, but if you know, you know—it’s a rare and precious gift to share such a deep bond.

-She moved to Kamikatsu (exactly a month ago) and she’ll be making this tiny village her home for her upcoming year of exploration, rest, and growth.
+She moved to Kamikatsu exactly a month ago, and this tiny village will be her home for the next year of exploration, rest, and growth.
 Welcome to Kamikatsu, Mina!

 My sister shares stories of living in Kamikatsu in her newsletter.
 Living with her (again) and reading her writing is a poignant reminder that two people, sharing the same experience, can have such different perspectives.
 Her insight is hilarious and beautiful.

-It was new for me to celebrate Otsukimi, the Japanese version of the Mid-Autumn Festival.
-Otsukimi (お月見), translates literally as “moon viewing”.
-Our friends and I gathered on a small picnic blanket and basked in the moonlight enjoying traditional foods like dango, rice cake.
-It was magical to gather outside in a dark place, we were far away from street lamps and most of what guided us through the evening was a small lamp and the moon herself.
+Celebrating Otsukimi, the Japanese version of the Mid-Autumn Festival, was a new experience for me.
+Otsukimi (お月見) translates literally to “moon viewing.”
+Our friends and I gathered on a small picnic blanket, basking in the moonlight and enjoying traditional foods like dango, a type of rice cake.
+It felt magical to be outside in the darkness, far from streetlights, with only a small lamp and the moon herself to guide us through the evening.

 A sad update: several weeks ago my rooster died (of natural causes).
 It was quite hot weather towards the tail end of summer, and it looked like it might have been too much for him.
 He was unharmed and didn’t seem in any pain when I found him lying down.
 I haven’t had the best relationship with the rooster (who attacked me), but it was wonderful to observe him and I’m grateful he took care of the hens who continue to lay eggs for me each morning.